Plug4Green/Plug4Green/README.md

 ﻿Plug4Green
 ==========

-Plug4Green is a software focusing on saving energy in Data Centres optimizing the ICT resources and is meant to be used by Data Centres operators.
+Plug4Green is a software focusing on saving energy in data centres optimizing the ICT resources and is meant to be used by data centres operators.
-It has been developped by the EU FP7 project [FIT4Green](http://www.fit4green.eu) and [DC4Cities](http://www.dc4cities.eu)
+It has been developped within the EU FP7 projects [FIT4Green](http://www.fit4green.eu) and [DC4Cities](http://www.dc4cities.eu).

 Install
 -------